Rostamborn/SlayTheLeader/README.txt

 pip install pygame

 * How to play the game?
-simply go to the directory in which you've cloned the repo and type: python -m Boom
+simply go tothe directory in which you've cloned the repo and type:

+Linux/MacOs:
+python -m Boom

+Windows:
+py -m Boom